egraphenenet/Chrome-ext-letter-mirroring/Privacy_policy.md

 ## Your Consent

-By using the Extension, you agree to with the privacy policy.
+By using the Extension, you agree with the privacy policy.